Gizra/Gizra-Way-Book/features_module_how_to_share_sites_config_with_oth.md

 In short: All!
 Everything we have in our local DB should be in code, so we can share it.
 Of course we can't featurize content.
 Content needs to be [migrating](https://www.drupal.org/project/migrate).
-But how can we decide which components to pack in one feature? for example, If we have site with main menu that links to:
+But how can we decide which components to pack in one feature?
+Feature is a set of components for a particular use case, so we need to

+for example, If we have site with main menu that links to:

 Gallery - made of Content type, Views and Vocabulary (taxonomy) Blog - made of Content type, Views and Vocabulary (taxonomy)